What are CSGO SV_Cheats Commands?

-While they are in the game for use by developers such as Valve or map creators, anyone can use these as long as they enable the Developer Console first and then turn on the SV Cheats.
-They are known by this name because this is what they’re called in the game files and you activate them through this name as well.
+While they are in the game for use by developers such as Valve or CS:GO map creators, anyone can use these as long as they enable the Developer Console first and then turn on the SV Cheats.
 However, these are not illegal cheats and hacks as they cannot be used on official servers.

-There are a lot of different SV Cheats commands that can be used such as god mode, infinite ammo, noclip, third person, and more.
-Most players will find only a handful of these to be useful in terms of experimenting and exploring maps fully.
+There are a lot of different SV_Cheats 1 commands that can be used such as god mode, infinite ammo, noclip, third person, and are completely different to CSGO steam launch options.
+Most players will find only a handful of these to be useful in terms of experimenting and exploring CS:GO maps fully.
 These are especially useful for when attempting to learn new maps that enter the rotation, give yourself weapons to test and to learn more in-depth about the game.

-Whether starting to play more competitively or working on training, using SV Cheat Commands gives you the edge that’s needed to see how you’re playing properly.
-These can often be seen in use on Youtube where players upload mini-guides on different gameplay aspects.
+Whether starting to play more competitively or working on training, using SV_Cheat 1 Commands gives you the edge that’s needed to see how you’re playing properly.

 How to use SV Cheats commands in Counter-Strike?

-To use SV Cheats you do need to enable the Developer Console first.
+To use SV_Cheats 1 you do need to enable the Developer Console first.
 If you already have this enabled then just open the console with the tilde button (~) and type “sv_cheats 1” to enable them.

-After the SV Cheat Commands have been activated, you’ll need to open the Developer Console again to enter a line of code.
+After the SV_Cheat 1 Command have been activated, you’ll need to open the Developer Console again to enter a line of code.
 This means pressing the tilde button (~ or sometimes `) to open the Developer Console box.
-After entering the code you press Enter like with normal console commands and you may need to press the tilde button (~ or sometimes `) again to close the console.
+After entering the code you press Enter like with normal console commands.

 Here is a full guide if you don’t have the Developer Console enabled already: